C911N/Wanalyzer/README.md

 ## Installation

 To install **Wanalyzer**, you can simply use ``pip install analyser`` or use the `setup.py` python script.

-And import it to your project with `import wanalyzer as wa`
+And import it to your project with `import wanalyzer as wa`.

 ## Usage